Tropical Mirror: Introduction to tropical geometry

-Let us denote $\mathcal{M}_{0}(\mathbb{CP}^N, d)$ the moduli space of tropical curves of degree-$d$ and genus-$0$ in projective space $\mathbb{P}^N$.
-Furthermore we will assume that the curve is connected and $d>0$, so the corresponding graph is a tree.
+In this section, we will briefly review the moduli space tropical curves.
+For more details, see Mikhalkin \cite{mikhalkin2009tropical}.
+For our discussion of moduli space, we assume that the tropical curve is connected, has genus 0, and non-trivial homological class $\beta$, so the corresponding graph is a tree.